Why LIMIT Clause Accelerates JOIN Performance in SQLite Queries

 - Split large tables into smaller partitions based on

-to reduce scan ranges.
+inspectionIDto reduce scan ranges.

 - Split large tables into smaller partitions based on

-clause can be resolved.
+By systematically addressing materialization strategies, index design, and query structure, the performance discrepancy caused by the LIMIT clause can be resolved.
 The key insight is to guide SQLite’s query planner toward efficient execution paths through explicit hints, statistical updates, and schema optimizations.